Probing the redshift evolution and sub-populations of binary neutron stars with the Einstein Telescope: Binary neutron star population

-In each case, the total rate is normalised to the mean of the $90\%$ credible interval on the local BNS merger-rate range reported by the LVK~\citep{LIGOScientific:2025pvj}, between $7.6$ and $250 \ {\rm Gpc}^{-3}{\rm yr}^{-1}$, i.e. $129 \ {\rm Gpc}^{-3} {\rm yr}^{-1}$.
-The gray band at $z=0$ shows the credible interval reported by the LVK.
-The short-delay population is rescaled by a normalisation factor for each model, since for a fixed $\lambda$, the corresponding volumetric-rate mixing fraction $\lambda_{\mathcal{R}}$ depends on $\alpha_{\rm L}$.
+In each case, the total rate is normalised to the mean of the $90\%$ credible interval on the local BNS merger-rate range reported by the LVK~\citep{2025arXiv250818083T}, between $7.6$ and $250 \ {\rm Gpc}^{-3}{\rm yr}^{-1}$, i.e. $129 \ {\rm Gpc}^{-3} {\rm yr}^{-1}$.
+Using the value of $1.16 \times 10^{-2} \ {\rm Mpc^{-3}}$ for the number density of Milky Way-equivalent galaxy (MWEG)~\citep{2008ApJ...675.1459K}, this rate corresponds to a merger rate per MWEG of $0.65$-$ 22\ {\rm MWEG}^{-1}{\rm Myr}^-1$.
+The grey band at $z=0$ shows the credible interval reported by the LVK.
+The short-delay population is rescaled by a different normalisation factor for each model, since for a fixed $\lambda$ the corresponding volumetric-rate mixing fraction $\lambda_{\mathcal{R}}$ depends on $\alpha_{\rm L}$.
 Larger values of $\alpha_{\rm L}$ assign greater weight to long delays, thereby enhancing the contrast with the short-delay population.